python-control/python-control/doc/flatsys.rst

 To illustrate how we can use a two degree-of-freedom design to improve the performance of the system, consider the problem of steering a car to change lanes on a road.
-We use the non-normalized form of the dynamics, which are derived *Feedback Systems* by Astrom and Murray, Example 3.11.
+We use the non-normalized form of the dynamics, which are derived in *Feedback Systems* by Astrom and Murray, Example 3.11.

 .. code-block:: python